 Indicates that a query cannot be performed due to the authorization restrictions of the logged user.

-Exception thrown when the coordinator knows there is not enough replica alive to perform a query with the requested consistency level.
+Exception thrown when the coordinator knows there is not enough replicas alive to perform a query with the requested consistency level.

 Indicates that the contacted host replied with an UNPREPARED error code.